fishcus/KAP-manual/en/installation/config/beeline.en.md

 **Q: When I use Beeline to connect Hive, it was failed with the following error message:  Cannot modify xxx at runtime.
 It is not in list of params that are allowed to be modified at runtime.**

-Please find `hive.security.authorization.sqlstd.confwhitelist` property in `hive-site.xml` file and add the values according to the error messages.
+Please find `hive.security.authorization.sqlstd.confwhitelist` property in `$HIVE_CONF/hive_conf.xml` file and add the values according to the error messages.